H3AR7B3A7/BestPractices/Clean Code.md

     - Refactoring methods while keeping parameter lists small will generate more instance variables and thus possible new classes
 - Open-Closed Principle
   - We use interfaces and abstract classes to isolate concrete details from changes in the code

+## Systems

+Abstractions and modularity are key for components to work effectively.

+### Separating construction from use:

+**Separation of main:**
+- Main:
+  - Consistent strategy for resolving major dependencies
+- Application
+  - Use interfaces that call on these dependencies

+**Dependency Injection:**

+*(The application of Inversion of Control to dependency management)*

+An authoritative mechanism, either a main routine or a special-purpose container, is responsible for resolving dependencies.

+The Spring framework provides the best known DI container for Java.

+### Scaling up:

+*The architecture of software systems can grow incrementally **IF** proper separation of concerns is maintained.*